Photronics, Inc. (PLAB): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1987 Initial Public Offering (IPO) Photronics became a publicly traded company, allowing it to raise capital for expansion and investments in technology.
+1987 Initial Public Offering (IPO) Became a publicly traded company (Nasdaq: PLAB), raising capital for significant expansion and technology investments.

-1997 Acquisition of Micro Mask, Inc. Expanded Photronics' manufacturing capacity and technological capabilities in photomask production.
+1997 Acquisition of Micro Mask, Inc. Expanded manufacturing capacity and technological capabilities, cementing its position in the U.S. photomask market.

 Photronics, Inc. (PLAB) Ownership Structure